jeff52415/open-llm-components/README.md

 ### LLMS

-When successors share same components from predecessor, the componenet wouldn't be cover again.
-Ex.
-GQA in LLaMA3 will be covered from LLaMA2
+When successors share the same components as their predecessors, those components will not be covered again.
+For example, the GQA in LLaMA3 will be carried over from LLaMA2.

 - LLaMA1
 - LLaMA2